-- 3.30 We have established the RIIO-ED2 CG10 headed up by an independent Chair and members with appropriate governance processes.
-We provide secretariat and technical support to this group. - 3.31 The RIIO-ED2 CG will focus on the following areas (including but not limited to): - a) assess, scrutinise and challenge the Business Plans from the view of existing and future consumers, with a focus on sustainability, affordability and the protection of vulnerable consumers - b) consider how companies might respond to the overall price control framework once it is set.
-This will help us to understand the risk that some elements could have a stronger/weaker impact on company behaviour than we might anticipate - c) consider our policies for regulating each sector and whether they are likely to drive outcomes that are in the interests of existing and future consumers. - 3.32 The CG fulfils the following roles (including but not limited to): - a) Facilitating benchmarking across companies within a sector - b) Providing additional scrutiny of Group outputs across the sector to safeguard against regulatory capture - c) Providing scrutiny of costs across companies within a sector. - 3.33 We expect the CG to engage with the companies from the outset and in parallel with the engagement that companies will be undertaking with their respective CEGs.
-We expect the CG to receive and provide feedback on early drafts of Business Plans, to allow companies to update their plans before final submission to us. - 3.34 An independent Chair will head the CG, who we will recruit.
-As with the CEGs, the Chair will act as an individual and not as a representative of a particular organisation, or group of stakeholders.
+- 3.303.29 We have established the RIIO-ED2 CG headed up by an independent Chair and members with appropriate governance processes.
+We provide secretariat and technical support to this group. - 3.313.30 The RIIO-ED2 CG will focus on the following areas (including but not limited to): - a) assess, scrutinise and challenge the Business Plans from the view of existing and future consumers, with a focus on sustainability, affordability and the protection of vulnerable consumers - b) consider how companies might respond to the overall price control framework once it is set.
+This will help us to understand the risk that some elements could have a stronger/weaker impact on company behaviour than we might anticipate - c) consider our policies for regulating each sector and whether they are likely to drive outcomes that are in the interests of existing and future consumers. - 3.323.31 The CG fulfils the following roles (including but not limited to): - a) Undertake a comparative assessment of the companies to assist Ofgem's benchmarking of companies Facilitating benchmarking across companies within a sector - b)-Providing additional scrutiny of Group outputs across the sector to safeguard against regulatory capture - e)b) Providing scrutiny of costs across companies within a sector. - 3.333.32 We expect the CG to engage with the companies from the outset and in parallel with the engagement that companies will be undertaking with their respective CEGs.
+We expect the CG to receive and provide feedback on the early-drafts of-Business Plans, to allow companies to update their plans before final submission to us. - 3.343.33 An independent Chair will head the CG, who we will recruit.
+As with the CEGs, the Chair will act as an individual and not as a representative of a particular organisation, or groupof stakeholders.
 We expect the Chair to have extensive experience in operating as a leader at a senior level, with a proven record of challenging opinions, assumptions, and vision.
 We will recruit the members of the CG, who will be a mixture of independent individuals with expertise in relevant topics and those representing particular